tomzx/blog.tomrochette.com-content/agi/papers/max-tegmark-is-the-theory-of-everything-merely-the-ultimate-ensemble-theory/article.md

 	* It should be a self-consistent theory encompassing quantum field theory and general relativity as special cases
 	* It should have predictive power so as to be falsifiable in Popper's sense
 * It is far from clear which of our experimental results we should expect it to predict with certainty and which it should predict only in a statistical sense
+* What would a mathematical language describing thoughts look like (operators and elements)?

 ### A. A classification of TOEs
 * Two categories of TOEs depending on their answer to the following question: Is the physical world purely mathematical, or is mathematics merely a useful tool that approximately describes certain aspects of the physical world?